idamariasofie/rock-paper-scissors/README.md

 # **UX & Design**

-As the site is a single-serving site, meaning there is only one page, I wanted to keep the design of the page simple and clean  Making it clear to the user entering this is a game page.
+As the site is a single-serving site, meaning there is only one page, I wanted to keep the design of the page simple and clean  Making it clear to the user visiting the website this is a game page.

 ### **User Stories**

 Persona 1
-Age 15-25 years
+Age 4-15 years
-This is a person that loves simple and entertaning games online.
+One of the first games you learn as a child and young teenager.
+Fun to play and to learn at the same time online.

 Persona 2
-Age 25-50 years
+Age 15-50 years
 This is a person that would play this game as it reminds them of their childhood, creating a nostalic feeling.

 Persona 3
 50-75 years
-Since this is such a well-known game, I imagine people playing this at all ages of life, and it could be one of the first games to play when entering playing games online.
+Since this is such a well-known game, I imagine people playing this at all ages of life.

 ##### **Wireframes**

 I used Balsamiq to develop the wireframes for the website.
-This was the original idea, a few add on have been made when I started building the website and game, for example the game instructions.
-Since it made more sense to the game and made it more interactive with the user.
+This was the original idea, a few add ons have been made when I started building the website and game, for example the game message instruction, declaring the winner of of each draw and the game.
+Since it made more sense to the game and made it more interactive.

 Home page